 Check out this great video from Yegi Beauty where she gives a crash tutorial on mapping cat-eye eyelashes.

 How to Do Cat-Eye Eyelash Extensions

-If you go volume, I generally recommend a maximum of 6D (6 lash extensions per natural lash).
+If you choose volume, I generally recommend a maximum of 6D (6 lash extensions per natural lash).
 Anything more than that might look too heavy.

 Step 4: Final Touches

-Once your done applying the extensions, you should brush them gently.
+Once you are done applying the extensions, you should brush them gently.
 Then, you should cure the adhesive.
 There are a few methods you can use, but I like to simply cleanse them since moisture will force the curing process.

 Remove the eye pads and voila!
 You’re all done!